China regulator fined internet platforms including Didi for illegal merger deals

-BEIJING, July 7 (Reuters) - China's market regulator said on Wednesday it has fined a number of internet companies including Didi Chuxing (DIDI.N), Tencent (0700.HK) and Alibaba (9988.HK) for failing to report earlier merger and acquisition deals for approval, according to a statement on the website of the State Administration of Market Regulation (SAMR).
+BEIJING (Reuters) - China’s market regulator said on Wednesday it has fined a number of internet companies including Didi Chuxing, Tencent and Alibaba for failing to report earlier merger and acquisition deals for approval, according to a statement on the website of the State Administration of Market Regulation (SAMR).

 The regulator fined the companies 500,000 yuan each case, for not seeking approval in 22 deals, citing the country’s anti-monopoly laws.